 Claire assists in accomplishing our financial objectives, developing financial strategies and monitoring our financial health.

 Mercy oversees front desk operations of NGLHRC and is the face of our office.
 She also assists with running our social media platforms and managing external communication.

 Gaitho is a human rights lawyer responsible for streamlining NGLHRC's documentation and conducting legal research projects.

-A lawyer, part of the legal team, organization and execution of legal aid and outreach programs.
+Lelei is a lawyer and part of the legal team, she deals with organization and execution of legal aid and outreach programs.

 Sophia Karani - Accountant

 Sophia helps NGLHRC maintain a clear, organized accounting system, analyze the financial data and advise towards the overall stability and progress of the organization.